“All living things rely on each other because they are part of the food chain. They are the basic building blocks of every ecosystem.”

 - Primary producers

 The missing link is how the non-living environment interacts with our environment.
 For example, the sun provides solar energy.
-And the atmosphere contains inorganic nutrients for plants to grow.
+The atmosphere contains inorganic nutrients for plants to grow.